ExpediaGroup/styx/docs/user-guide/configure-tls.md

     objects, in seconds.
 Set `0` to use the default value.
     This is an optional attribute.
 When absent, it reverts to a default value.

-  - *cipherSuites* - Specifies the cipher suites to enable, in the order of preference.
-Leave absent to use default cipher suites.
-Note that cipher suite names are specific to the enabled `sslProvider`. `JDK` and `OPENSSL` support different cipher suites, and they may use different names for the same cipher suite.
+  - *cipherSuites* - A list of enabled cipher suites, in order of preference.
+Leave absent to use the SSL provider defaults.
+    Note that the cipher suite names are specific to a SSL provider.

   - *protocols* - A list of TLS protocol versions to use.
     Use this attribute to enforce a more secure version like `TLSv1.2`.